Abandoned carts in CartBounty

 A shopping cart is only considered to be abandoned after a period of 60 minutes from the last user’s activity with the shopping cart.
 If you see a “shopping” status in the CartBounty abandoned cart status column, it means the user is still shopping.

 Example.
-Let’s say you have setup your first abandoned cart recovery email to be sent out after 5 minutes.
+Let’s say you have setup your first abandoned cart recovery email or text message to be sent out after 5 minutes.
 The user will receive it after around 65 minutes = 60 minutes + 5 minutes.

 Please see this if you would like to change the period of 60 minutes to a different time interval.